bkuhn/talks/FOSSETCON-2014/copyleft-future.markdown

 This is not just a theoretical concern.
-As aggressively as the BSA protects the interests of its commercial members, [GPL enforcers] protect the GPL license in high-profile lawsuits against large corporations. &hellip; FSF &hellip; writes about their expansion of "active license enforcement.
+As aggressively as the BSA protects the interests of its commercial members, [GPL enforcers] protect the GPL license in high-profile lawsuits against large corporations. &hellip; FSF &hellip; writes about their expansion of "active license enforcement".
 So the cost of compliance with copyleft code can be even greater than the use of proprietary software, since an organization risks being forced to make the source code for their proprietary product public and available for anyone to